-Our product is distributed through a contracted network of independent insurance agents.
-Independent agents are typically contracted with a number of insurance carriers.
+Our product is distributed through a contracted network of primarily independent insurance agents.
+Agents are typically contracted with a number of insurance carriers.
 The producers within an agency will determine which product is most appropriate to recommend to their client or prospective client.
-The agency will select a product based on a variety of factors such as: premium; coverage; service including billing and claims; agency compensation and agency/company relationship.
-Establishing and maintaining long term financially successful agency relationships is very important to the long term success of a company.
+The agency will select a product based on a variety of factors such as: premium; coverage; service including billing and claims; agency compensation; and agency/company relationship.
+Establishing and maintaining long-term financially successful agency relationships is very important to the long-term success of a company.
+As discussed previously, we acquired Guild Insurance, Inc. in the fourth quarter of 2023.
+We do not anticipate this will have a material impact on our agency relationships.